ElPatito/PV-efficiency-calcs/README.md

 (red); above gap photon cooling losses (pale blue); Boltzmann or etendue expansion losses (green); Carnot losses (orange) and radiative recombination emission losses (yellow).

-Whilst with some alteration this script may work in Matlab, it will not work in its current form!
+Whilst with some alteration this script should work in Matlab, in its current form it will only work in Scilab.

 -------------------------------------------------------------------------------------------------